Video camera tube: Iconoscope

 The first practical iconoscope was constructed in 1931 by Sanford Essig, when he accidentally left a silvered mica sheet in the oven too long.
 Upon examination with a microscope, he noticed that the silver layer had broken up into a myriad of tiny isolated silver globules.
 He also noticed that, "the tiny dimension of the silver droplets would enhance the image resolution of the iconoscope by a quantum leap".
 As head of television development at Radio Corporation of America (RCA), Zworykin submitted a patent application in November 1931, and it was issued in 1935.
 Nevertheless, Zworykin's team was not the only engineering group working on devices that used a charge storage plate.
 In 1932, the EMI engineers Tedham and McGee under the supervision of Isaac Shoenberg applied for a patent for a new device they dubbed the "Emitron".
 A 405-line broadcasting service employing the Emitron began at studios in Alexandra Palace in 1936, and patents were issued in the United Kingdom in 1934 and in the US in 1937.

 The iconoscope was presented to the general public at a press conference in June 1933, and two detailed technical papers were published in September and October of the same year.
-Unlike the Farnsworth image dissector, the Zworykin iconoscope was much more sensitive, useful with an illumination on the target between 4ft-c (43lx) and 20ft-c (215lx).
+Unlike the Farnsworth image dissector, the Zworykin iconoscope was much more sensitive, useful with an illumination on the target between 40 and 215 lux (4–20 ft-c).
 It was also easier to manufacture and produced a very clear image.
 The iconoscope was the primary camera tube used by RCA broadcasting from 1936 until 1946, when it was replaced by the image orthicon tube.